 BACK

-The International Baccalaureate (IB) Diploma Programme is a broad, balanced, and academically rigorous educational pathway that challenges students intellectually while nurturing personal growth.
+The International Baccalaureate (IB) Diploma Programme is a broad, balanced, and academically rigorous pathway that challenges students intellectually while nurturing personal growth.
+This unique combination of academic depth and holistic development sets the IB apart from other secondary school qualifications.

-An IB Diploma signals to universities that a student is well-prepared to manage the demands of undergraduate study.
-In fact, IB graduates often excel in postgraduate education.
-To hear how higher education institutions value IB students, watch this short video from the Assistant Dean of Admissions at Stanford University.
+To hear how premier institutions value IB students, watch this short video from the Assistant Dean of Admissions at Stanford University.

 Why IB?